Monetary awards will be granted to up to 6 finalist teams.

 - The model has been clearly formulated, with decision variables and parameters defined.
 The model formulation is correct and applicable to the problem.

 - Simplifying assumptions made in the model are clearly stated, reasonable, and assessed.

-- The report presents a justification for its procedure of including turnover costs into the model.
+- The report presents a justification for its procedure.

-- The proposed solution can be executed efficiently for each re-balancing point.
+- The proposed solution can be executed efficiently.

 Quality of Presentation (20 points)

-- The report is clearly written (few typos; few distracting grammatical hiccups; appendices, tables and figures are well-labeled and easy to read).
+- The report is clearly written (few typos; few distracting grammatical errors; appendices, tables and figures are well-labeled and easy to read).

 - The writing is coherent, fluid, and has a clear structure.